-Chicken Marsala is one of my family's favorite dishes- and my kids request it almost every week!
-Serve it over a bed of linguine or fettuccine with a large leafy green salad along side- and you have a perfect weeknight family meal!
-I love serving chicken marsala as bite-sized pieces vs. whole chicken breasts so I don't have to help the kids cut it up once it is served.
+Chicken Marsala is one of my family's favorite dinners– and my kids request it almost every week!
+Serve it over a bed of linguine or fettuccine with a large leafy green salad alongside- and you have a perfect weeknight family meal!
+I love preparing this easy chicken marsala as bite-sized pieces vs. whole chicken breasts so I don't have to help the kids cut it up once it is served.
 Plus the smaller pieces do a better job of hugging the delicious sauce!

 To reduce my dinner prep time during the 5:00 hour, I will cut the chicken into pieces using kitchen scissors earlier in the day, place the pieces into a bowl of flour and toss them with my fingers until all of the chicken pieces are lightly coated in the flour.
 Then I will put the bowl of floured chicken into the refrigerator until it is time to pull dinner together.

-Now- not all of my picky eaters will want mushrooms with their chicken marsala- so I am careful to not toss it all together until I have served my kids that like it more “plain jane”!
+Not all of my picky eaters will want mushrooms with their chicken marsala- so I am careful not to toss it all together until I have served my kids that like it more “plain”!

 - 6 thin-sliced chicken breasts

 - all-purpose flour

 - olive oil

 - box of fettuccine

 - Using kitchen scissors, cut your chicken breasts into nice bite-sized pieces, and dredge in all-purpose flour.

 - Prepare your rimmed skillet for browning the chicken by adding 1 tablespoon of butter to a few tablespoons of olive oil- enough to coat the bottom of the pan nicely once the butter has melted over medium-low heat.
 Place the flour-coated chicken pieces in the warmed skillet and brown each side, adding olive oil to the pan if the bottom seems dry.
 When both sides are browned- remove the chicken from the pan, and continue in this manner until all pieces are golden.